Marrickville

 What is the weighted average housing cost based on tenure mix in the suburb of Marrickville?

-Considering the housing occupancy patterns, the weighted average monthly housing cost is approximately $1,723.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,723.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,600/month, and renters paying $2,078/month.

 How affordable is housing in the suburb of Marrickville relative to local incomes?